 Knives made of carbon steel tend to keep an edge much longer than their standard stainless-steel counterparts.
 Unfortunately, that extended edge life comes with a trade-off.
 Carbon steel is susceptible to the destructive force that is RUST. (dun dun dunnnnnn) But do not fret, this isn’t the end of the world.
 Below we will show that you (yes, you!) too can own and care for a carbon steel knife successfully.
 (And so will your children and your children's children as your heirloom gets passed down through generations.)

 Some knives, like the Fujiwara Denka or Masakage Yuki and Koishi lines have a carbon steel core with stainless steel cladding.
 These knives require less maintenance as the carbon steel is only on the very edge of the knife.
 The tips that follow are meant for those of us with or looking to purchase knives made entirely with carbon steel, but we encourage anyone curious about carbon steel care to read on.

 You will find, as I have, that these blades will change colour becoming grey or even black as they are used.
 Consider how a copper roof becomes green over time, or a leather jacket becomes more beautiful as it ages.This is called a patina and it’s a good thing!
 A patina develops on carbon steel when it is exposed to the air for extended periods of time or to acids for short periods of time.
 It’s a type of oxidation that helps ward off the evil red rust that eats away at steel and destroys your knife.
 Black or grey = good, red or orange = bad.If you’re the impatient type, are also ways to speed up the process.

-As you use them on foods like onions, tomatoes or other acidic food you will notice that a greyish hue will develop.
-This is to be expected, just wash with warm water and keep dry.
+As you use your knives on foods like onions, tomatoes or other acidic food you will notice the patina getting darker.
 My carbon knives have a strong patina that I acknowledge as a reward for using exceptional knives, each blade being unique.